exasol/error-catalog/doc/design.md

 ### Project Entry Point
 `dsn~projects-entry-point~1`

-We will generate an overview page that lists an overview of all the public projects that incorporate the error handling parsers (and generate json files).
+We will generate an overview page that lists an overview of all the public projects that incorporate the error handling parsers (and generate JSON files).
 Then per project there will be a listing of all error messages of that project.
 (One repository/project could be generated from multiple JSON files.)